 How to Use Emails to Improve Customer Experience and Engagement

 As more companies expand their international presence, one of their biggest challenges is developing and maintaining sustainable engagement with overseas customers.
-Long gone are the days of personal customer interaction at a retail level, and worldwide live phone support is prohibitively expensive for all but a handful of companies.
+The days of personal customer interaction at a retail level are long gone, and worldwide live phone support is prohibitively expensive for all but a handful of companies.
 Social media is a helpful way to stay in touch and market your products and services, but it’s not a secure option for confidential or sensitive information.
 This leaves email as the most practical option for secure customer correspondence, marketing and support.

 It may seem old-fashioned, but email is still one of the most powerful and affordable tools in your arsenal.
 Connecting via email creates tremendous opportunities to build lasting customer engagement and secure long-term brand loyalty.
 However, to be effective, it has to be done right.